 - Postpartum Blood Loss

 - Maternal Satisfaction

 - Maternal Transfers to Hospital and Hospitalizations

 - Maternal Infection

 Normal Vaginal Birth

-An episiotomy is when the physician uses scissors to make a surgical cut in the perineum during birth.
-Research evidence has shown that episiotomies are more harmful to mothers than a natural tear, increase the risk of severe perineal trauma, and should rarely be used (Carroli and Mignini 2009). http://www.ncbi.nlm.nih.gov/pubmed/19160176 In nine out of nine studies, researchers found a decrease or elimination in the use of episiotomies for women who had waterbirths, compared to those who had land births.
-The association between waterbirth and a decreased episiotomy rate was quite strong, with researchers reporting anywhere from a two-fold to 33-fold reduction in the use of episiotomies in the water (Otigbahl et al. 2000; Burns 2001; Geissbuehler et al. 2004; Thoeni et al. 2005; Zanetti-Daellenbach et al. 2007; Chaichian et al. 2009; Torkamani et al. 2010; Mollamahmutoglu et al. 2012; Menakaya et al. 2013).
+In ten out of 12 studies that looked at the rate of episiotomy, researchers found a decrease in the use of episiotomies for people who had waterbirths, compared to those who had land births.
+The link between waterbirth and a decreased episiotomy rate was quite strong, with researchers reporting anywhere from a two-fold to 33-fold reduction in the use of episiotomies in the water (Otigbahl et al. 2000; Burns 2001; Geissbuehler et al. 2004; Thoeni et al. 2005; Zanetti-Daellenbach et al. 2007a; Chaichian et al. 2009; Torkamani et al. 2010; Mollamahmutoglu et al. 2012; Menakaya et al. 2013; Gayiti et al. 2015).
 This finding makes sense, because it is much more difficult for a care provider to cut the mother’s perineum when she is in the water.

 First or Second Degree Perineal Tears